 The Forest Skywalk

 I head back to the Skywalk entrance.
 You need to fill in a declaration form before you are allowed to purchase the ticket.
-That’s to ensure that you are physically fit to go up to the bridge.
-You also need to provide an emergency contact as the safety and precautionary measures.
+That’s to ensure you are physically fit to go up to the bridge.
+You also need to provide an emergency contact as safety and preventive measures.

 The Skywalk is concealed from other parts of the garden.
-There is a short trail about 100 meters leading you into the jungle, and this is cleverly done to avoid the bridge from destroying the natural scenery viewing from outside.
+Instead, there is a short trail of about 100 meters leading you into the jungle, which is cleverly done to prevent the bridge from destroying the natural scenery viewing from outside.

-It’s a stainless steel hanging bridge.
-It’s a little bit shaky but is still good enough to take beautiful pictures.
+It’s a series of stainless steel hanging bridges of different heights.
+It’s a little shaky but is still good enough to take beautiful pictures.

-This section of the bridge is leading to the 50 meters tower.
-There are only two persons allowed to go up to the highest point each time.
+This section of the bridge leads to the 50 meters tower.
+Only two persons are allowed to go up to the highest point each time.

 The view of the forest beneath looking down from the highest tower is breathtaking.

 You can see the skyline of Kuala Lumpur from here.
-Some people said they could spot the KL Tower from here, but I couldn’t find it, probably because I was unsure of the direction.
+Some people said they could spot the KL Tower, Petronas Twin Towers, and Tun Razak Exchange Tower from here, but I couldn’t find them, probably because I was unsure of the direction.